dresden-elektronik/deconz-rest-plugin/.github/ISSUE_TEMPLATE/device-request.md

 -->

 <!--
   If available add screenshots of other clusters.
-Remove sections that are not available on your device.
+Please Remove sections that are not available on your device.

   Relevant clusters are: Simple Metering, Electrical Measurement, Power Configuration, Thermostat, etc. You can typically spare Identify, Alarms, Device Temperature, On/Off.
 Please ensure data has been read prior to taking any screenshots.
 -->